 Rationale

 Data that is collected or created must have Additional Information associated with it if it is to be independently understandable, usable and trusted as being authentic.
-The amount and content of the Additional Information changes over time, as hardware, software, the general environment and users’ tacit knowledge changes.
-OAIS uses the terms Representation Information and Preservation Description Information (PDI) for this associated information.
-It must be accumulated over the life of the project.
-For example Provenance Information (part of PDI) should originate at data creation and will accumulate over time, recording the things that have happened to the data.
+The amount and content of the Additional Information change over time, as hardware, software, the general environment and users’ tacit knowledge changes.
+OAIS uses the terms Representation Information and Preservation Description Information (PDI) for the associated information which is important for preservation.
+But other types of Additional Information which may help on future long-term exploitation.
+All these must be accumulated over the life of the project.
+For example, Provenance Information (part of PDI) should originate at data creation and will accumulate over time, recording the things that have happened to the data.

 In the case of information created by individual projects, funders are increasingly asking that Data Management Plans accompany any request for project funding.
-However these tend not to evolve with the project and are difficult to monitor.
+However, these tend not to evolve with the project and are difficult to monitor.
 This standard encourages the active management of these plans to continue to address the communities’ needs and uses for the data.
 These Data Management Plans can also be captured as part of the Additional Information.

 Many project models have been proposed.
-However they do not focus on the activities needed at each stage that will help to ensure that the data can be optimally exploited over the long term.
+However, they do not focus on the activities needed at each stage that will help to ensure that the data can be optimally exploited over the long term.

-There are a small number of generally applicable processes in a project where, typically, the responsibility is handed on from one individual or team to another.
+There are a small number of generally applicable groups of activities, within larger project phases in a project where Additional Information should be collected (Collection Groups).
+These are typically where the responsibility is handed on from one individual or team to another.
 Each of those individuals or teams has specific knowledge about the information which subsequent individuals or teams may not possess.
 There is a need to specify the information to be captured within and at the interfaces between each of those Project Phases.
 Improvements or changes to the Additional Information must be considered as the work proceeds.
-Therefore there is a need for guidance as to what Additional Information should be captured or improved through the various Project Phases.
+Therefore, there is a need for guidance as to what Additional Information should be captured or improved through the various Project Phases.

-This document should enable:
+This document should help to enable:

 the Producer to capture and record the relevant information in a timely manner;